 ...I got into an argument with a teacher.
 He declared that the arts were useless, and that the state should focus its education funding on math and science.

 As an artist who struggled academically, I felt insulted and threatened, and I argued with him.
 My anger gave me the strength to speak up.
 But I left the exchange shaken and thrown off balance.
 When I look back, I can see what threw me off.

-I found his opinion maddening, and felt it had to change.
+I was unfuriated by his opinion, and felt it had to change.
 But no matter how hard I pulled on that rope, there he sat, smugly unmoved.
 My feet slipped.
 I felt condescended to, and suddenly my self-respect was on the line.

 I remember how powerless I felt to change his mind.
 And even worse, I thought I needed his respect.
 But as hard as it is to accept, we don’t control what others think, or the way they feel about us.

 I was grasping for something that was ultimately out of my hands.

 I lacked confidence, but that didn’t make what I had to say less valuable.
 And if I had been able to let go of the rope -- his opinions, what he thought about me -- I would have had stronger standing to defend the value of equity in the education system.
 I might have had more clarity and courage in sharing my personal experience as a student.
 I might have had the guts to suggest -- with all due respect -- that he remember students like me, the next time he argued for cutting funding for the arts.